Training, development and registration (anaesthesia associate)

 Training and development

-To train as a physicians’ assistant (anaesthesia), you first need to secure a position as a trainee within the NHS.
+To train as an anaesthesia associate, you first need to secure a position as a trainee within the NHS.
 You will then take the Physicians’ Assistant (Anaesthesia) Postgraduate Diploma.

-The programme is 27 months full-time - 24 months of academic study and clinical training, followed by 3 months of supervised practice.
+The programme is 27 months full-time - 24 months of academic study and clinical training, followed by three months of supervised practice.

 The programme is currently delivered by the University of Birmingham and topics covered include:

 - clinical practice

 - the kidneys, liver, endocrine system and blood

 - management of life threatening emergencies

 You’ll learn through a mixture of directed self-study, small group teaching and clinical skills teaching.